National Insurance - How it works

 If an employee has more than one job or is also self-employed, they could end up paying more NIC than someone with the same earnings from one job.

-In these circumstances, an individual carries out an annual maxima calculation and can apply to HMRC for a refund.
+In these circumstances, an individual can carry out an annual maxima calculation and apply to HMRC for a refund.
 Alternatively, they can apply to HMRC for deferment so that the upper rate only (i.e. 2%) is applied on their second job to avoid overpaying NIC.
 At the end of the tax year, HMRC will issue a direct assessment if any further NIC is due.

 Class 3 NIC